-Caves and Ice Age Art Are World Heritage Six caves in the Swabian Alb and the Ice Age art found in the caves have been declared a world heritage site by UNESCO: In Krakow, the responsible committee decided to include the sites Vogelherd, Bockstein, Hohlenstein-Stadel, Sirgenstein, Geißenklösterle and Hohle Fels in the world heritage list.
+The six caves found in the Swabian Alb and the Ice Age art which was excavated were declared a World Heritage Site.
+On July 9th, 2017 in Krakow, the responsible committee decided to include the Vogelherd, Bockstein, Hohlenstein-Stadel, Sirgenstein, Geißenklösterle and Hohle Fels sites as well as the oldest human figurative art found there on the World Heritage list.

-The largest collection of original finds from the Ice Age caves is presented at the Museum of Ancient Cultures in Hohentübingen Castle, including numerous animal figures made out of mammoth ivory from the Vogelherd cave and the recently recovered fragment of a flute made out of griffon bone.
+From Wednesday to Sunday, the MUT Alte Kulturen at Hohentübingen Castle displays more original finds from the Ice Age caves than all four other museums combined, including numerous animal figurines made of mammoth ivory from the Vogelherd cave and the newly discovered fragment of a flute made of griffon vulture bone.

 In addition to Ice Age art, the Museum Alte Kulturen | Schloss Hohentübingen also houses numerous finds from the Neolithic and Late Bronze Age wetland settlements on Lake Federsee.
 The world-famous "pile dwelling settlements" have been a UNESCO World Heritage Site since 2011.
 Together with the collections of Iron Age Celtic settlements, such as the finds from the Heuneburg on the upper Danube and Heidengraben near Grabenstetten on the Swabian Alb, they are presented in the Department of Recent Prehistory.

 This makes the University of Tübingen the only university in the world to hold shares in two different World Heritage Sites.

 The press release on the caves and on the Ice Age art as well as the infographic of the caves can be found under the following link.
 Please contact us for the use of high-resolution photos (see below).

 What happens in the museum when the light goes off?
 Will the Ice Age figures come alive or can you hear the music of the flute made out of bird bone?